annuncio8427/Module-6/Method Overriding.md

-# 🐟 Method Overriding-Fish and Shark Class Inheritance in Python
+# 🐟 Method Overriding - Fish and Shark Class Inheritance in Python

 ## 🧠 AIM:
-To write a Python program that demonstrates class inheritance by creating a parent class `Fish` with a method `type`, and a child class `Shark` that overrides the `type` method.
+To write a Python program that demonstrates class inheritance by creating a parent class `Fish` with a method `type()`, and a child class `Shark` that overrides the `type()` method.

 ## 📋 ALGORITHM:
 1. Define the `Fish` class with a method named `type()` that prints `"fish"`.
 2. Define the `Shark` class as a subclass of `Fish`, and override the `type()` method to print `"shark"`.
 3. Create an instance of the `Fish` class named `obj_goldfish`.